Bikepacking the Colorado Trail

 For some, it may sound crazy to call a 539 mile journey across multiple ranges of high altitude mountains an actual vacation, but for Donna and I, it was just about the best way we could have ever imagined spending our hard earned time off together.

 It was early March when we decided that we were going to really go for it.
 Neither of us had spent any considerable time actually bikepacking in our days of cycling, but that didn’t matter; the Colorado Trail beckoned.
-With a profound level of mountain biking experience, countless camping trips, and plenty of backcountry travel under our belts, we felt that we could blend our skills and actually make our dream become reality.
+With a profound level of mountain biking experience, countless camping trips, and plenty of backcountry travel under our belts, we felt that we could blend our skills and actually make our dream become reality: bikepacking the Colorado Trail.

 In the beginning, the logistics of preparing for our journey seemed far more challenging than crossing over the numerous 11 and 12,000ft mountain passes we’d inevitably encounter.
 The complexities of carrying enough food between resupply points, obtaining all of the correct pieces of gear in a timely manner, and training for the biggest ride of our lives seemed overwhelming to say the very least.
 Traveling by bike is pretty simple though; you simply strap the things you need to survive to your bike, swing a leg over the top tube, and pedal, a lot.